A Land of Opportunity: Why is the UK investing in Africa?09 Oct 2018

 Over the last two years, the most notable investors in Africa have been China, Germany and France.
 Germany has dubbed their push as the African 'Marshall Plan', as it seeks to alleviate a slump at home by stimulating and harnessing growth on the continent.
 In comparison, France are rolling out a 'Digital Africa' initiative which will provide financial and digital resources for African startup entrepreneurs.

 China - the continent's biggest trading partner - has been even more robust.
-At the Forum on China-Africa Cooperation (FOCAC) in September, President Xi Jinping pledged a second $60bn commitment in the form of loans, aid and investment - with a particular focus on 'connective infrastructure'.
-This follows an initial $60bn commitment announced in 2015; a sum gradually being invested in projects across the continent.
+At the Forum on China-Africa Cooperation (FOCAC) in September 2018, President Xi Jinping pledged a second $60bn commitment in the form of loans, aid and investment - with a particular focus on 'connective infrastructure'.
+This follows an initial $60bn commitment announced in 2015; a sum that is being gradually invested in projects across the continent.
 The investments form part of China's $900bn 'Belt and Road Initiative' to connect Africa, Asia and Europe via dedicated overland and maritime trade routes.

 Never one to miss out, the UK government has stepped up efforts to enhance their working relationships with three of the continent's biggest players, South Africa (the UK's biggest African trading partner), Nigeria (Africa's largest economy) and Kenya.
 As uncertainty surrounding potential Brexit implications continues, it is evident that both UK government and business leaders have Africa in their crosshairs as a destination for long-term investment and trade.